melissamonk-NOAA/CCFRP/CCRFP_available_data_for_assessments.md

 # Summary
-This document summarizes the data from the California Collaborative Fisheries Research Program (CCFRP) as well as the available data for the four species proposed for stock assessments in 2023, including black rockfish (*Sebastes melanops*), copper rockfish (*S. caurinus*), quillback rockfish (*S. maliger*), and yellowtail rockfish (*S. flavidus*).
+This document summarizes the data from the California Collaborative Fisheries Research Program (CCFRP), a survey that monitors groundfish populations in California's network of Marine Protected Areas (MPAs) and adjacent reference areas.
 Preliminary analyses suggest the following  data availability to inform stock assessments for each species:

-**Black rockfish**: There are enough data to consider an index of abundance and also include ages in the assessment model.
+**Black rockfish (*Sebastes melanops*)**: There are enough data to consider an index of abundance and also include ages in the assessment model north of Point Conception.
+An exploration of an index could be considered if California is modeled as one area.
+Black rockfish are present in a high proportion of the fishing drops at the one MPA north of the \CapeM management line.
+However, this area was added in 2017 and represents a shortened time series.
+There are likely enough otoliths available to include ages in the assessment model if California is modeled as a single area, and to inform growth externally north of \CapeM if the assessment is split at the management boundary.

-**Copper rockfish**: There are enough data north of Point Conception to consider an index of abundance.
+**Copper rockfish (*S. caurinus*)**: There are enough data north of Point Conception to consider an index of abundance.
 The two MPAs south of Point Conception with consistent encounters of copper rockfish cover a very small fraction of the available habitat and were not included in the original sampling design.
 There are enough age data available north of Point Conception for inclusion in an assessment model.
 Otoliths will be collected south of Point Conception in 2022.

-**Quillback rockfish**: There is only one MPA monitored north of the \CapeM management boundary in California that was not part of the original sampling design and hence does not have a long time series.
+**Quillback rockfish (*S. maliger*)**: There is only one MPA monitored north of the \CapeM management boundary in California that was not part of the original sampling design and hence does not have a long time series.
 It is not likely that robust index can be developed from the sparse data separately north and south of \CapeM.
 An exploration of an index could be considered if California is modeled as one area.
-Age data are available t hat could inform growth external to the assessment model.
+Age data are available that could inform growth external to the assessment model.

-**Yellowtail rockfish**: There are enough data to consider an index of abundance north of Point Conception for yellowtail rockfish as well as include age data from the otoliths within the assessment model.
+**Yellowtail rockfish  (*S. flavidus*)**: There are enough data to consider an index of abundance north of Point Conception for yellowtail rockfish as well as include age data from the otoliths within the assessment model.